kin-labs/kin-ios-ramp-demo/README.md

 ## This demo is based on the kin-ios-starter kit.

-The quickest way to get started is by following this [tutorial](https://kintegrate.dev/tutorials/getting-started-ios-sdk/) or by downloading the [starter kit](https://kintegrate.dev/starters/kin-ios-starter/).
+The quickest way to get started is by following this [tutorial](https://developer.kin.org/tutorials/ios/).

 ## Test Environment